We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Before we get into the credit allotment and cost of each plan, let’s do a brief review of what constitutes each Disney dining credit.
 First, it depends on whether the credit is a quick service credit, a table service credit, or a snack credit.

 - One Quick Service (QS) credit will get you a meal at any of Disney’s quick service, or counter service restaurants, including one beverage.
-Those of you over 21 can opt to have this beverage be alcoholic.
+Those of you over 21 can opt to have beer, wine, or a cocktail.
 Score!

 - One Table Service (TS) credit will get you an entree, dessert, and beverage (either alcoholic or non-alcoholic) at any of the sit-down restaurants at Disney World.